ZivSimchoni/Z-Guides/_posts/2022-02-24-Programming.md

 <li><a href="https://gitea.io/en-us">Gitea</a> - A painless self-hosted Git service.</li>
 </ul>
 </li>
+<li><a href="https://www.jetbrains.com/idea/download/">IntelliJ IDEA</a> - Very popular IDE for various programming languages.</li>
 <li><a href="https://www.mysql.com">MySQL</a> - MySQL is an open-source relational database management system.</li>
 <li><a href="https://www.npmjs.com">npm</a> - Node Package Manager</li>
 <li><a href="https://nodejs.org">Node.js</a> - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.</li>
 <li><a href="https://www.jetbrains.com/pycharm">PyCharm</a> - PyCharm is an integrated development environment (IDE) used in computer programming, specifically for the Python language.</li>
 <li><a href="https://github.com/Eugeny/terminus">Terminus</a> - A terminal for the modern age.</li>
+<li><a href="https://visualstudio.microsoft.com">Visual Studio</a> - IDE that is used to develop computer programs, as well as websites, web apps, web services and mobile apps, and specifically great for C/C++/C#/.Net programming.</li>
-<li><a href="https://github.com/Microsoft/vscode">Visual Studio Code (VSCode)</a> - VS Code is a type of tool that combines the simplicity of a code editor with what developers need.</li>
+<li><a href="https://github.com/Microsoft/vscode">Visual Studio Code (VSCode)</a> - VSCode is a type of tool that combines the simplicity of a code editor with what developers need.</li>
 <li><a href="https://vscodium.com">VScodium (Site)</a> - Community-driven, binary releases of VSCode without MS branding/telemetry/licensing.<ul>
 <li><a href="https://github.com/VSCodium/vscodium">VScodium (GitHub)</a></li>
 </ul>